 - 1. Wear the right gear.
+You must wear a helmet and eye protection if riding on a permit.

 - 2. Become familiar with the motorcycle.

 - 3. Check the motorcycle equipment.

 - 4. Be a responsible rider.

 WEAR THE RIGHT GEAR

 When you ride, your gear is "right" if it protects you.
 In any crash, you have a far better chance of avoiding serious injury if you wear: